5 Tips for Homebrewing Monsters

 The Problem: This monster has 3 attacks, which take up the majority of the statblocks.
 The attacks don't actually do anything besides slightly different amounts of damage, but you have to roll different numbers of dice and use different damage and attack modifiers for each.
 Why?
 It's a complete distraction.

-The Solution: Monsters in Foe Foundry have a single default attack that will often get attack modifiers added in (such as Weakening Attack or Fearsome Attack).
+The Solution: Monsters in Foe Foundry have a default attack that will often get attack modifiers added in (such as Weakening Attack or Frightening Attack).
 Secondary attacks are only added if they actually add something interesting, like the unique mechanic in Nullification Maw.

 Nullification Maw